technologiestiftung/talking-treebot/README.md

 </p>

 **⚠️ Update: We noticed that the multi-threading approach and playing back sounds on a Raspberry Pi Zero is a too intensive process, meaning that all the tasks will be performed in a very slow manner.
-Thus, we highly recommend, to switch on another Raspberry Pi with more RAM (e.g. Raspi v4) and get sensor readings from a programmatic approach (manually per day) or by configuring a BME280 sensor.**
+Thus, we highly recommend, to switch on another Raspberry Pi with more RAM (e.g. Raspi v4) and get BME280 sensor readings only once at the beginning of each conversation.**

 ## Hardware

-- Raspberry Pi Zero v1.1
+- Raspberry Pi Zero v1.1 (deprecated) / instead use: Raspi v4 with 8GB
 - 16GB micro SD card
 - micro USB -> USB adapter
 - USB splitter (to have two USB slots)